 HTHIC’s 5 Ps: Preservation, Presentation, Promotion, Profit and Purpose.

-HTHIC invites researchers, practitioners and policymakers to share knowledge and experience on aspects of preservation, (re-)presentation, promotion, profit (in the sense of benefits for all involved).
+HTHIC invites researchers, practitioners and policymakers to share knowledge and experience on aspects of preservation, (re-)presentation, promotion and profit (in the sense of benefits for all involved).

-The founders belief that paying attention to each and all of these four pillars is required to preserve heritage thanks to and despite tourism and to realise our purpose and fifth pillar: the co-creation of thriving places and tourism destinations.
+Paying attention to each and all of the four pillars is required to preserve heritage thanks to and despite tourism and to realise our purpose and fifth pillar: the quality of life and wellbeing of human s and non-humans and the co-creation of thriving places.

-The conference seeks to advance our knowledge of the dynamics between heritage, tourism and well-being by bridging theory and practice and fostering a holistic approach.
+The conference seeks to advance our knowledge of the dynamics between heritage, tourism by bridging theory and practice, knowledge and experience and fostering a holistic approach. read more about HTHIC >